Delta 2023: Zoning debate tears royal fathers apart – The Sun Nigeria

 In political cycles, the raging issue of power shift to the Urhobo nation in Delta central senatorial district come 2023 has been on with Ijaw ethnic nation of Delta south arguing that it is their turn to produce the next governor on grounds that there was no prior rotational agreement.

-In an attempt to lay the issue to rest, the Forum of Delta North Traditional Rulers with the Asagba of Asaba, Obi (Prof.) Chike Edozien as chairman, proposed a Royal Fathers’ summit to discuss the issue.
+In an attempt to lay the issue to rest, the Forum of Delta North Traditional Rulers with the Asagba of Asaba, Prof. Chike Edozien as chairman, proposed a Royal Fathers’ summit to discuss the issue.

 Already, Delta north traditional rulers met with their counterparts in Delta central, and they are scheduled to meet with Delta south monarchs before the proposed summit.